A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Density Matrix Embedding Theory with Functional Theory

 \subsection{Bosonic FT-DMET}

 DMET used on bosonic systems is an application that so far has only been subject to limited study \cite{Sandhoefer2016}.
 Since bosons do not abide to an exclusion principle like fermions, a Bose-Einstein condensation of all particles into a singular state is possible.
-The computationally cheap initial calculation is done here by diagonalizing the single-body Hamiltonian $h$, an operation with the associated computational complexity of $\mathcal{O}(N^3)$, where $N$ is the total number of sites using a QR-decomposition \cite{Golub2013}.
+The computationally cheap initial calculation is done here by diagonalizing the single-body Hamiltonian $h$, an operation with the associated computational complexity of $\mathcal{O}(N^3)$, a QR-decomposition \cite{Golub2013}.
 Its eigenvectors build an approximate 1-RDM of the complete system, with the lowest energy eigenvalue being exclusively used to obtain

-where $v_0$ is the eigenvector corresponding to the lowest eigenvalue and it is used $N$-times, with $N$ being the number of bosonic particles in the entire system.
-This effectively gives a Bose-Einstein condensate, as no interactions are considered yet which would penalize such behaviour.
+where $v_0$ is the eigenvector corresponding to the lowest eigenvalue and it is used $N_{b}$-times, with $N_{b}$ being the number of bosonic particles in the entire system.
+This effectively gives a Bose-Einstein condensate, as no interactions are yet considered that penalize such behaviour.

 The environment's 1-RDM is then just the mean-field 1-RDM $\gamma_{MF}$ with the fragment's orbitals being removed.
 The $(N-N_{\text{frag}})\times (N-N_{\text{frag}})$-matrix, with $N_{\text{frag}}$ the number of fragment orbitals, is diagonalized in the next step (scaling as $\mathcal{O}((N-N_{\text{frag}})^3)$ if again a QR-decomposition is used \cite{Golub2013}).
 All its eigenvalues will be $0$ with a singular exception which has the eigenvalue $n_{env}$, the number of particles in the whole environment.
 See the appendix \ref{appendix:rank1matrix} for the more rigorous argument.
 The particular eigenvector $v_0$ corresponding to the non-zero eigenstate defines the projection